-The loft comprised an open void above the full length of the building with exposed beams, ridge board, collar beams and wooden sarking, see Photograph 2.
+The loft comprised an open void above the full length of the building with exposed beams, ridge board, collar beams and wooden sarking, see Photograph 1.
 The gables to the west of the building were not accessible due to lack of an entrance, however there were small openings present which allowed access between the loft spaces.
 As such, bats would be able to easily access all species.
-A small pile of fresh droppings was recorded near a brick support in the middle of the void, suggesting that the building had been recently used by bats.
-The endoscopy survey, undertaken at the same time, found no bats roosting in the building.
+A small pile of old brown long-eared droppings was recorded near a brick support in the middle of the void, suggesting that the building had been recently used by bats.
+The endoscopic survey, undertaken at the same time, found no bats roosting in the building.